 To find out if your spouse has been unfaithful to you, you may hire a private investigator who will assist you in that regard.

-In addition, during the discovery process of a divorce, your attorney will have the ability to make discovery requests including subpoenas, depositions, financial documents, etc. that may help to show adultery has occurred.
+In addition, during the discovery process of a divorce, your attorney will have the ability to make discovery requests, including subpoenas, depositions, financial documents, etc., that may help to show adultery has occurred.

-Does cheating affect equitable distribution, alimony or child support in a divorce?
+Does cheating affect equitable distribution, alimony, or child support in a divorce?

 Amount and Duration of Spousal Support

-Every divorce case is unique, so it is vital for anyone filing for divorce in Texas to be represented by an accomplished TX Family Law attorney who appreciates the advantages and disadvantages of using certain grounds for divorce.
+Every divorce case is unique, so it is vital for anyone filing for divorce in Texas to be represented by an accomplished TX Family Law attorney who appreciates the advantages and disadvantages of using specific grounds for divorce.
 Only an attorney who focuses on TX family law has the experience to guide you towards the most appropriate ground for your situation.

-To learn more about starting the divorce process, divorce documents, or for general questions about divorce in TX, please contact us.
+To learn more about starting the divorce process, divorce documents, or general questions about divorce in TX, please contact us.